No Products in the Cart

 How does CBD fit into the endocannabinoid system?
 CBD is a cannabinoid that binds to certain receptors in the endocannabinoid system.
 When that binding occurs, the endocannabinoid system gets to work.
 CBD’s many health benefits are due in part to the fact that the endocannabinoid system regulates so many functions throughout the body.

-A few small studies also suggest that CBD can help to reduce anxiety.
 The presence of CBD in the endocannabinoid system is believed to encourage the release of serotonin.
 Serotonin is considered to be one of the “happy chemicals” alongside dopamine, and patients with depression often display low serotonin levels.

-Other studies suggest that CBD can help to treat symptoms of PTSD and addiction.
-It can also reduce paranoia.
 The mental health benefits of CBD are one of the reasons why spas are starting to add CBD to their current treatments.
 How nice does a CBD massage sound?

 Spas and wellness businesses aren’t just using CBD for its relaxing benefits.
 CBD skincare products are making its way into the market to reduce acne and provide physical and cosmetic benefits.